axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 Axon Ivy supports custom fields for tasks.
 You can show them in the Task widget as a column.

-You can predefine which column to show, and other attributes such as header, filter, format.
+You can predefine which column to show, and other attributes such as filter, format, and style.
 Below is a standard JSON of a custom column.

 .. code-block:: html